 Welcome to the 2022-23 Admissions Process

 Thank you for your interest in the Barnard Toddler Center.
-Our admissions process for the 2022-23 school year begins when you click on this link and submit your contact information.
-You will receive a confirmation of your submission and we will reach out to you in mid-November to sign up for an Information Session held in December or January.
+Our acceptances have been sent, but we anticipate a possible opening or two for the 2022-23 school year.
+Please use this this link to submit your contact information.
+You will receive confirmation of your submission and we will reach out to you when if we have an opening.

 Eligible birthdates for 2022-23 are December 1, 2019 through February 10, 2021.

 The Toddler Center is a research, education, and training center.
 In addition to our warm and nurturing, professional teachers, the assistants at the Barnard College Toddler Center include Barnard and Columbia students enrolled in a year-long developmental psychology course focused on this important stage of life.
 For this reason, we are able to offer a low student-teacher ratio of 2:1.
 Students in Developmental and Introductory Psychology courses also come to observe toddlers as part of their coursework.
 These students learn firsthand about toddler development and how to design observational studies from behind the mirror.
 Graduate students and early childhood professionals in a range of disciplines from throughout NYC, the U.S., and countries around the world also come each year to observe and learn about toddlers.